shawnmckinney/LdapEntityManager/DESIGN.md

     - [see](./PROPOSAL.md)

 ## Details
 - LEM uses Apache Directory LDAP API for data access.
-The configuration for target LDAP instance is stored in the config.properties file as name:value pairs.
+- Apache Commons Configuration is used for LDAP coordinates and stored in the config.properties file as name:value pairs.
-- Apache Log4j2 is the used for logging.
-It uses a configuration file name log4j2.xml.
+- Apache Log4j2 for logging and its config in log4j2.xml.
-- The data input (model and entity) are stored in the test/conf folder.
+- The data model and entity files are in test/conf folder.

 ## Design

-LEM APIs are defined in the EntityMgr.java interface.
-There are two ways of interacting with them:
+LEM APIs are defined in the EntityMgr.java interface and have two usage options:

 1. Passing YAML files as args
     - add( String modelFile, String dataFile, String className )